fasiha/tabito-lib/README.md

 Tabito (<ruby>旅<rt>ta</rt></ruby><ruby>人<rt>bito</rt></ruby>, "travel person") is a dependency-free public-domain JavaScript/TypeScript library that helps with this.
 It exports a few functions which are used to
 1. construct the graph above from a simpler editor-friendly representation (`sentenceToGraph`, see below),
 2. break up user input into walks along that graph (`chunkInput`, see below), and finally,
-3. a small utility that makes it easy to add "synonyms" (per this library's data model) given an equivalent sentence (`addSynonym`, see below).
+3. a couple of small utilities that consumer applications might find useful.

 **Demo app** To get a feeling for how the library works, play with the demo app at https://fasiha.github.io/tabito-lib/